-As with all of her children, it was when Linda Ferrell saw the first image of her tiny daughter that it felt like she was really hers.
+As with all of her children, it was when Linda saw the first image of her tiny daughter that it felt like she was really hers.

 That initial connection came not through a sonogram but a photograph of her fourth child, Emma, who made her entrance into the family from China a few months later.

 Life was good as Emma excelled in school, played softball, and was growing up.
 Then in the spring of 2014 she got sick.
 There were headaches.
 She lost her voice.
 She lost 10 percent of her body weight.
 Her pediatrician kept insisting it was a virus.

 “That went on almost a month,” Emma’s mom said.
 When Emma was finally admitted to the hospital, an MRI showed a brain tumor encasing her entire left ventricle and making its way toward the right.

 “You immediately think of the future – a future possibly without her,” Linda said.
 “But that is so brief.
 We’re a family that wants to find solutions, and we’re not going to waste our time crying.
 We were going to find out how to help her.
 She didn’t deserve anything less than that.”

-“One of the biggest reasons we chose Provision is that Dr. Ladra really did his due diligence,” Ferrell says.
+“One of the biggest reasons we chose Provision is that the doctor really did his due diligence,” Linda said.
 “He spent a lot of time talking to experts who knew about Emma’s cancer.”

 With a diagnosis like Emma’s, “your whole life changes,” shared Linda.
-“It doesn’t end once your treated.
+“It doesn’t end once you’re treated.
 We don’t know what the future is going to bring.
 But we’re so thankful to have her.”